tejaswinibandaru/majorproject/README.md

-# Predicting water quality of different rivers in India as well as United States
+# real-time predictions of the water quality